elastisys/compliantkubernetes/docs/ciso-guide/audit-logs.md

 # Audit Logs

-To help comply with various data protection regulations, Compliant Kubernetes comes built-in with audit logs, which can be accessed via [OpenSearch Dashboard](../user-guide/logs.md).
+To help comply with various data protection regulations, Welkin comes built-in with audit logs, which can be accessed via [OpenSearch Dashboard](../user-guide/logs.md).

 ## What are audit logs?